Find out how to generate passive income from Colombian real estate.

 It’s a question everyone gets asked when they announce plans to visit, live, or invest in Colombia to the uninitiated back home: “Why Colombia?”

-To answer the somewhat complex question from an investment perspective, we spoke to two resident experts at Lifeafar: Founder & Chairman Rich Holman and Director of Sales Adrian Beales.
+To answer the somewhat complex question from an investment perspective, we spoke to two resident experts at Lifeafar: Founder & Director of Client Relations Rich Holman and Director of Sales Adrian Beales.
 They offered these compelling reasons to choose Colombia for prospective real estate investors:

 Economic growth.
 Nationwide, Colombia has seen historic economic growth since 2002.
 From Latin America’s fifth-largest economy in 1990, the country has climbed to the rank of Latin America’s third-largest economy with a gross domestic product (GDP) of $330.2 billion USD in 2018.